 1. Dynamic Loading on Tidal Turbines in an Array.

 2. Experimental and Numerical Study of Micro Aerial Vehicle (MAV) Mimicking Insects.

 Areas of Expertise

-Dr Mohamed’s expertise is in modelling and simulation of fluid flows, with particular application to Aircraft vehicles, Turbomachines, Wind Turbines, Tidal Stream Turbines and thermodynamics.
-Dr Mohamed’s current research applies this expertise to predict the dynamic loading on tidal stream turbine in array configurations.
-Moreover, applying active and passive flow control methods to alleviate the massive separation over aircraft wings at different flow regimes.
+Dr Mohamed’s expertise is in modelling and simulation of fluid flows, with particular application to Aircraft vehicles, Turbomachines, Wind Turbines, Tidal Stream Turbines and energy analysis.
+Dr Mohamed’s current research applies this expertise to predict the dynamic loading on tidal stream turbine in array configurations and to improve the aerodynamic performance of aircraft wings.
+Moreover, applying active and passive flow control methods to alleviate the massive separation over aerodynamic bodies and to control of tip leakage flow in a highly-loaded axial compressor.
 He is a professional user with the following software and codes:

 Linux operating system platform

 • Sun Grid Engine (SGE), CODINE for High Performance Computing (HPC)